Cape Town is one of my favourite cities in the world.

 Marching alongside a sheer drop with no handrails to hold onto?
 Easy peasy.

-Pulling myself up over rocks that were bigger than the length of my legs?
+Pulling myself up over boulders that were larger than my legspan?
 I could do it with my eyes closed.

 Taking the fork in the road that pointed to the difficult route?
 The one that involved using chains to climb up the vertical face of the rock, kind of like a reverse abseil?